onesoft-sudo/sudobot/docs/getting-started.md

 Remove everything inside of the file, and just put an empty object `{}` inside of that file and save it if you don't want to configure anything and just want the default settings.
 Or,

 Manually set the settings inside of the file.
-If you're following along this documentation and have ran the script `generate-config-schema.ts` (previously specified [here](getting-started.md#cloning-the-project-and-setting-up)), then when you edit the file, you can remove everything inside of the file, and put the following JSON object inside of that file:
+If you're following along this documentation and have run the script `generate-config-schema.ts` (previously specified [here](getting-started.md#cloning-the-project-and-setting-up)), then when you edit the file, you can remove everything inside of the file, and put the following JSON object inside of that file:

 ```
 {